Robert Morris Colonials men's basketball: NIT results

 The Colonials have appeared in three National Invitation Tournaments (NIT).
 Their record is 2–3.

 CIT results

-The Colonials have appeared in two CollegeInsider.com Postseason Tournament (CIT).
+The Colonials have appeared in two CollegeInsider.com Postseason Tournaments (CIT).
 Their record is 3–2.

 Home court

 On January 30, 2017, Robert Morris announced plans to build a new basketball and volleyball facility named the UPMC Events Center on the school's campus.
 The basketball team's former home, the Charles L. Sewall Center was to be demolished to make room for the new arena.
 The 2017–18 Colonials played their home games at the PPG Paints Arena and at the Palumbo Center on the campus of Duquesne University.
 The 2018–19 Colonials played their home games at the North Athletic Complex on campus.
 The UPMC Events Center opened in May 2019.